rism-digital/rism.info/_posts/en/2011-02/2011-02-14-no-chance-for-mozart-princearchbishop-hieronymus.md

 For further information aboutthe program and concerts,please [consult theflyer](/resources-old-website/workgroups/salzburg/Keine_Chance_Cover.pdf) (in German).

-If you wish to attend the **chamber concert on March 5th,** please senda short e-mail to [eva.neumayr@archiv.kirchen.net](mailto:eva.neumayr@archiv.kirchen.net) as seating is limited.
+If you wish to attend the **chamber concert on March 5th,** please send a short e-mail to [eva.neumayr@archiv.kirchen.net](mailto:eva.neumayr@archiv.kirchen.net) as seating is limited.